-Though bats in the Intermountain Semidesert are not pollinators, bats play an important role in the pollination of agave, organ pipe and saguaro cacti.
-The long-nosed bats' head shape and long tongue allows it to delve into flower blossoms and extract both pollen and nectar.
+Though bats in the Intermountain Semidesert and Desert are not pollinators, bats play an important role in pollination in the other regions of the southwest where they feed on agave and cactus.
+The longnosed bats' head shape and long tongue allows it to delve into flower blossoms and extract both pollen and nectar.